rubenwardy/minetest_modding_book/chapters/folders.md

 	modtwo
 	modthree?

-As you can see, each mod name is on its own line.
+As you can see, each modname is on its own line.

 Mod names with a question mark following them are optional dependencies.
 If an optional mod is installed, it is loaded before the current mod.